West Island School, History and Global Politics

 2. Open the document 'Rise to Power 1952-9' (ignore the 'overview' section).

-i) Complete tasks 1-3 on the sheet, answering on your Google Site
+i) Complete tasks 1-3 on the sheet.

 ii) For Task 2 you will need a log in: wishistory & a password: history89 There is a cornell note taking frame belowto help you take notes.
 Your focus is events 1952-59.